amrutprabhu/amrutprabhu.github.io/_posts/2021-03-21-spring-boot-api-first-design.md

 ---
 layout: post
-title: "Spring Boot: API First Approach"
+title: "Spring Boot: API First Design"
 author: "Amrut Prabhu"
-categories: [spring-boot, java]
+categories: [spring-boot, Java]
 tags: [Spring Boot,Java,Open API 3,Swagger]
 image: blog-api-first/cover.jpg
 ---

-In this blog, I take a practical approach to API first design with Open API 3 specification.
+In this blog, I take a practical approach to API first design with an example using Open API 3 specification.

 Firstly, I describe how I created the API definition, then how I created the server and the client code from the API definition.
 Then I will talk about some of the problems I faced.
 <br/>